melezhik/outthentic-dsl/README.md

             we are in `text block` mode

-# Perl expressions
+# Code expressions

-Perl expressions are just a pieces of Perl code to _get evaled_ during parsing process.
+Code expressions are just a pieces of 'some language code' you may inline and execute **during parsing** process.

-This is how it works.
+By default if *language* is no set Perl language is used.
+Here is example:

 Dsl code: